Kevin Martin (basketball, born 1983): Houston Rockets (2010–2012)

-Martin was traded during the 2009–10 season to the Houston Rockets on February 18, 2010, as part of a three-way trade including the New York Knicks and the Sacramento Kings.
+Martin was traded during the 2009–10 season to the Houston Rockets on February 18, 2010, as part of a three-way trade including the New York Knicks and the Sacramento Kings, sending Larry Hughes, Joey Dorsey, and Carl Landry to Sacramento.
 In his debut as a Rocket, Martin scored just 3–16 from the field, but 8–9 from the line, ending the game with 14 points, in a 125–115 loss to the Indiana Pacers.
 On April 12, in his first game back in Sacramento's Arco Arena, Martin scored 39 points, scoring 11 of 20, making all 16 of his foul shot attempts.

 On December 11, 2010, Martin scored 40 points in a 110–95 win against the Cleveland Cavaliers and went on to score a season-high 45 points in a loss against the Portland Trail Blazers on January 5, 2011.
 By the end of the season he averaged 23.5 points per game in 32 minutes per game.
 Martin shot .383 at the three-point line, and he was also near .900 from free throw range.
 Martin averaged 7.4 made free throws per game, second in the NBA to only Kevin Durant.

 After commissioner David Stern, acting as owner of the New Orleans Hornets at the time, vetoed a three-team deal involving the Rockets and the Los Angeles Lakers that would have sent Martin, Luis Scola, Goran Dragić, and Lamar Odom to New Orleans, he stayed with Houston for the lockout-shortened season.
 Martin suffered a shoulder injury on February 2.
 He tried to play through the injury but ended up re-aggravating the injury when he ran into a screen against the Cleveland Cavaliers on March 11.
 An MRI revealed a labral tear in his right shoulder, and he missed the rest of the season.
 With new rules regarding foul calls, in addition to playing injured, Martin's numbers dropped, averaging just 17.1 points per game, the worst in his career as a full-time starter.
 While he was still able to make a high percentage of his free throws, he only got to the line about half as often as the previous season.